AdobeXD/xd-to-flutter-plugin/README.md

 # Notes:

 ## Unsupported Features:
+- component states (not exposed by API as of XD v30)
+- layout padding & stacks (not exposed by API as of XD v30)
+- stroke joins, dashed strokes, stroke position on Rectangles and Ellipses.
+(Flutter decoration limitation)
+- shadow, image fill on shapes (Flutter SVG limitation)
+- super/subscript, text transformation, paragraph spacing, stroked text (Flutter text limitation)
+- object blur, blur brightness (Flutter limitation)
 - masks
-- stroke joins, dashed strokes, stroke position on Rectangles and Ellipses.
-- shadow, image fill on shapes
-- viewport height (waiting on layout to add support)
-- super/subscript, text transformation, paragraph spacing, stroked text
-- blur brightness
 - prototype triggers other than `tap`
 - prototype actions other than `go to artboard` and `go back`